phenogit/phenogit.github.io/kit-korner-notes.markdown

         1H                  : Natural overcall
         1S                  : Natural overcall
         1N                  : 4 card major and a longer minor
+            2C: Pass or correct
+            2D: Asks for the major
+            2H: To play
+            2S: To play
         2C                  : Natural
         Pass then bid a suit: The bid suit and a higher suit Pass then X a suit  : Takeout